 They say the three most important things we need to sustain life are food, water and shelter.
-And its easy to assume we have all three when we’re sitting in our favorite chairs with a kitchen filled with food a few steps away.
+And it’s easy to assume we have all three when we’re sitting in our favourite chairs with a kitchen filled with food a few steps away.

 Why?
 As we age, our bodies change.
-Therefore our bodies don’t use food as an energy source in quite the same manner as it did when we were young and active.
-We might not feel as hungry, and therefore skip meals and reduce our consumption of foods altogether.
+Therefore our bodies don’t use food as an energy source in quite the same manner as they did when we were young and active.
+As a result, we might not feel as hungry and therefore skip meals and reduce our food consumption altogether.
 Our tastes may change, and we might become pickier with what we choose.
 And if the foods we like aren’t available in the hospital or in care facilities, we’ll simply choose not to eat.

-Eating a balanced diet can solve an array of problems that also come with the aging process.
+Eating a balanced diet can solve an array of problems that also come with the ageing process.
 If you don’t eat and drink properly, dehydration can easily set in, taking away energy and functionality.
-Poor nutrition and dehydration can magnify medication side effects.
-And when weakness and the the loss of appetite sets in from these side effects, a downward spiral takes place that leads to weight loss.
-Which of course can all aggravate chronic diseases that may already be a part of your loved one’s life.
+In addition, poor nutrition and dehydration can magnify medication side effects.
+And when weakness and the loss of appetite sets in from these side effects, a downward spiral takes place that leads to weight loss.
+Which, of course, can all aggravate chronic diseases that may already be a part of your loved one’s life.

 Caregiving is difficult at best.
-When you are providing care for someone on a part time basis, its easy to step in and help where you are most needed, and let the rest “happen” naturally on its own, assuming things are being done in the proper manner.
-If your mom can still live on her own, for example, but needs daily check-ins to help her keep her medicines straight, that becomes the center of attention.
-Its easy to overlook more basic needs, such as proper eating.
+When you are providing care for someone on a part-time basis, it’s easy to step in and help where you are most needed and let the rest “happen” naturally on its own, assuming things are being done in the proper manner.
+If your mom can still live on her own, for example, but needs daily check-ins to help her keep her medicines straight, that becomes the centre of attention.
+It’s easy to overlook more basic needs, such as proper eating.

 Stop and take a look at your current situation once in a while.

-- Does your loved one complain about food?
+- Does your loved one complain about the food?